epkuznetsova/getting-and-cleaning-data-final-project/README.md

 I attached R script file into rep: "run_analysis.R", it executes the following:

-1. Read features and labels from a directory
+1. Read test and train data sets, labels and features from a directory
-2. Merges the training and the test sets to create one data set.
+2. Merges the training and the test sets into new merged data sets.
 2. Extracts only the measurements on the mean and standard deviation for each measurement.
 3. Uses descriptive activity names to name the activities in the data set
 4. Appropriately labels the data set with descriptive variable names.